 Our lawyers are very experienced in court matters.
 They can claim or defend your position in court with skill and dedication.
 Our lawyers will put your best foot forward, presenting your case as zealous advocates specializing in family law.

 Litigation involves a number of steps, from drafting court documents, to completing questioning, to attending a hearing in front of a judge.
-How family matters get through the court process is regulated by a series of rules in the Alberta Alberta Rules of Court.
+How family matters get through the court process is regulated by a series of rules in the Alberta Rules of Court.
 The paperwork, court room decorum, rules of court and rules of evidence involved in a litigation can be very overwhelming.
 Our lawyers have the knowledge and experience to manage your litigation properly.

 We remind you that there are many ways to solve legal disputes that do not need to involve the stress, uncertainty and animosity of court.
 The court process is slow, expensive, rigid and draining.
-It can takes years to take your estate matter to a hearing or trial.
+It can takes years to take your family or divorce matter to a hearing or trial.
 Once you get there, a judge does their best to decide the very important matters in your life based on competing versions of the story and competing evidence.
 We strongly recommend you consider alternative dispute resolution options such as negotiation, mediation or collaborative family law before jumping to court.
 We offer these alternative dispute resolution services at Kinetic Law.
 For more information, see our ADR page here.

 If matters cannot be resolved outside of court, we have the experience and drive to take your matter all the way to the end of a litigation, while still seeking out the best solutions for you.